tunroam/paper/intersection_report_spec/322identity.md

 All IPv4 addresses
 MUST
-be in the dotted-decimal form ([RFC1123](https://tools.ietf.org/html/rfc1123)).
+be in the dotted-decimal notation ([RFC1123](https://tools.ietf.org/html/rfc1123)).
 IPv6 addresses
 MUST